Xinglab/rMATS-long/README.md

   -h, --help            show this help message and exit --main-transcript-id MAIN_TRANSCRIPT_ID
-                        The transcript_id of the main isoform in the .gtf file --gtf GTF             The path to a .gtf describing the isoforms --out-tsv OUT_TSV     The path of the output file
+                        The transcript_id of the main isoform in the .gtf file --updated-gtf UPDATED_GTF
+                        The path to the updated.gtf file from ESPRESSO --gencode-gtf GENCODE_GTF
+                        The path to a gencode annotation.gtf file.
+Can be used to compare against isoforms not detected by ESPRESSO --out-tsv OUT_TSV     The path of the output file
 ```